javaee/glassfish/v3/admingui/j1plugin/gfplugin/solution/ex2/README.txt

-This directory contains files that is needed to complete exercise #2
+This directory contains the solution files for Exercise #2.